-Master of Divinity
+- Master of Divinity

-Master of Theological Studies
+- Master of Theological Studies

-Master of Arts in Christian Ministry
+- Master of Arts in Christian Ministry

+- Doctor of Ministry

+- Approval by the Commission on Colleges of the Southern Association of Colleges and Schools is pending.
-Dr. Terry Briley, Dean, College of Bible and Ministry

-Dr. Mark Black, Director
+Dr. Terry Briley, Dean, College of Bible and Ministry Dr. Mark Black, Associate Dean and Director, Hazelip School of Theology Dr. John York, Associate Dean and Director, Doctor of Ministry